-Earnings refers to net income or the bottom line.
-Knowing how much earnings your company has is a critical factor in calculating EBIT.
-You’ll need to have an exact earnings figure for your company for a proper EBIT calculation.
+Earnings refer to net income or the bottom line.
+Knowing how much earnings your company generates is crucial.

-The tax part of EBIT comprises whatever dollar value your company must pay in federal and state taxes as stated by the law.
-Tax laws vary throughout the country, which makes comparing similar companies under different tax jurisdictions complicated.
+The tax part of EBIT and EBITDA comprises whatever dollar value your company must pay in federal and state taxes as stated by the law.

 What Does EBIT Show?

-Businesses use the EBIT formula as a profitability measurement.
-By removing taxes and interest, a clear picture emerges of the profit a company makes solely based on its operations.
+EBIT is used as a profitability measurement.
+Calculating earnings before interest and taxes is preferable in evaluating companies that have high capital expenditure.
+By removing interest and taxes, a clearer picture emerges regarding the profit a company makes solely based on its operations.

 Why Use EBIT?

-EBIT has become popular because it allows investors a different perspective on a company’s finances and revenue generating potential.
+EBIT allows investors a different perspective on a company’s finances and revenue-generating potential.

-As we mentioned, tax obligations vary, which makes it difficult to gauge whether a company has more potential than another.
-EBIT allows us to compare similar companies that have differing tax obligations in any given industry.
+Tax obligations vary, which makes it difficult to gauge whether a company has more potential than another.
+EBIT allows us to compare similar companies that have different tax obligations in any given industry.

-It does this by stripping variables like capital structure and the tax burden, revealing whether or not the core operations of a company work as they should.
-“Working as they should” means that a business can pay its debts, fund day-to-day operations, and generate enough money to make a profit.
+It does this by stripping variables like debt, equity and taxes, revealing whether or not the core operations of a company are able to generate earnings, which can provide insight into whether a business can pay its debts, fund day-to-day operations and make a profit.

 EBIT can also help shed light on innovative business ideas that are actually making money.

-When calculating EBIT, you subtract the cost of goods sold and operating expenses from total revenues.
-The formula is as follows:
+The formula to calculate the EBIT requires you to subtract the cost of goods sold and operating expenses from total revenues.

 EBIT = (Revenue) – (Cost of Goods Sold) – (Operating Expenses)